PassbirdCo/MetaKeepCodeSamples/lambda/aa-wallet/README.md

 npm run invoke
 ```

-This will register a new candidate and vote for the candidate as developer(you).
+This will register a new proposal and vote for the proposal as developer(you).

 # How to invoke a Lambda method on behalf of users by getting their consent.